…There is more to Italian cuisine than pizza and pasta… As we know, there’s also a category of weird Italian food that we must discuss now.

-Casu marzu is the eythome of “strange dish).
+Casu marzu is the eythome of weird Italian dishes).
 It is Sardinian for “rotten cheese,” and that is exactly what you get when asking for it: a full form of pecorino sardo colonized by the larvae of the piophila casei, the cheese fly.
 The larvae are usually eaten along with the cheese, which gets a soft, at times creamy consistency and a pungent fragrance and taste.
-The case of casu marzu (pardon the word game) is famous in Europe because official EU hygiene regulations forbid its large scale production and its sale, even though, of course, you are more than free to buy pecorino and let it rot for yourself to eat.
+The case of casu marzu (pardon the word game) is famous in Europe because official EU hygiene regulations forbid its large-scale production and its sale, even though, of course, you are more than free to buy pecorino and let it rot for yourself to eat.
 I should not be so harsh towards casu marzu, though: truth is it is a type of food with a long history of tradition, which has rightly gained a P.A.T. denomination.
 This means casu marzu is a Sardinian patrimony and can – and should – be protected.

 Because of its immense importance from a cultural point of view, the Regione Sardegna has endorsed research on how to produce it more safely and has given to the Università di Sassari the duty to grow cheese flies in vitro, so that the whole production chain of casu marzu can take place under full scientific control.

-The idea of consuming rotten cheese, sometimes with live beings in it, is not exclusive to Sardegna: variations on the same theme are available in Liguria, Piemonte, Lombardia, France and Germany.
+The idea of consuming rotten cheese, sometimes with live beings in it, is not exclusive to Sardegna: variations on the same theme are available in Liguria, Piemonte, Lombardia, France, and Germany.

 The Piedmontese version is called brûss and is, along with frog legs, one thing I always refused to eat.
 The original-recipe brûss, just as casu marzu, is no longer sold in shops, even though cheesemongers do produce a larvae-free, more delicate version of it for commercialization.
 It is, however, still produced by farmers.

-Weird dishes of the North
+Weird Italian food of the North

 Piemonte: cosce di rana